-Mr. Said reviewed the need for General Engineering Services to support existing projects related to building removal, transportation and urgent/emergency needs, etc. The services will provide engineering/construction management and assist on-going operations/program definition.
+Mr. Said at reviewed the needs for General Engineering Services to support existing projects in building removal, transportation and urgent/emergency needs, etc.; to provide engineering/construction management and to assist on-going operations/program definition.
 This methodology serves as an alternative to hiring staff to fulfill these duties, which would exceed the estimated consultant cost of \$160,000 a year for 5 years or until transition.

 Staff answered questions from the Board regarding the details and what support would be included in the services agreement.
-Mr. Houlemard provided comments about the concerns Board members expressed regarding the PERS liability.
-Pursuing this service agreement averts increased PERS liability by not creating additional positions.
+Mr. Houlemard provided comments about the concerns Board members had regarding the PERS liability.
+Pursing this services agreement averts increased PERS liability by not creating positions.